PKUFlyingPig/cs-self-learning/docs/电子基础/Signals_and_Systems_AVO.en.md

 - Difficulty: 🌟🌟
 - Class Hour: 50-70 hours

-The name of the course teacher: Prof. Alan V. Oppenheim
+The name of the instructor: Prof. Alan V. Oppenheim

 Okay, enough reason to take this class.